As this pandemic continues, our golden rule is:

 Learn more.
 Check out the following sections for more information about MSMAP and what it offers.

 Master Chuck Buhs is the head instructor and Dr. Peter Halt is the founding instructor.
 Both Chuck and Peter graduated from U.C.
 Berkeley and received their black belts in taekwondo from the University of California Martial Arts Program (1987) under the direction of Dr. Ken Min.
-Chuck and Peter have many years teaching children, teens, and adults.
-Each is committed to providing a safe, educational, and fun training environment for all members.

 Go to: Selected MSMAP Milestones